×

 What are the pros and cons of living in Florence?

 "My wife and I chose Florence to live in and we are incredibly pleased with our choice.
 The food, the art, the shopping, the lovely people, the stunning countryside, the proximity to so many other parts of Italy through Trenitalia or Peretola, or discount air travel through Pisa make us very happy indeed.
 We are fortunate to be retired and can spend our days experiencing life in this most beautiful of cities.
 I have read other reviews where people have had complaints, and IMO the attitude one brings to the country is what one ends up with.
 Relative to Canada, government services take longer and the process is usually more convoluted, but frankly, who cares?
 Things still get done and there is pretty much always a work around for the short term.
-In any event, there is always a wonderful enoteca just around the corner to spend an hour or two in to take any edge off," said a member in Florence.
+In any event, there is always a wonderful enoteca just around the corner to spend an hour or two in to take any edge off," said one member in Florence.

 Italian For A WhileItalian For A While